dpflores/KON-Aty/README.md

 # KON-Aty
 This is the prototype of the virtual assistant proposal from KON Team to create a seamless autonomous vehicle experience.

+The purpose of this is to implement it in autonomous vehicles to transmit confidence in the users by a bilateral communication.